Telemetry & privacy

 }

-That’s the entire payload.
-There is no field for command args, output content, paths, or any kind of identifier that ties back to you or your projects.
-The instance_id is a random 128-bit value generated on first run; you can rotate or delete it any time:
+That’s everything.
+No field for command args, output content, paths, or any identifier that ties back to you or your projects.
+The instance_id is a random 128-bit value generated on first run; rotate or delete it any time:

 rm ~/.config/tok0/instance_id